Nuey2310/BlogSite/README.md

 	* Implemented UserStory #4, adding the ability to see all the tweets of the people you follow.
 	(Credits to Arjun for helping me, implement a way to display the full tweet when the user clicks on it)

+- Arjun Banga
+   * Implemented User Story #7, displaying a list of users that follow you.